basharbme/image_processing_algorithms/README.md

 ![](./images/2.png)

-Fig. 2.
-Distance transform and skeletonization algorithms used on rectangle with rounded corners
+<center>Fig. 2.
+Distance transform and skeletonization algorithms used on rectangle with rounded corners </center>

 ![](./images/3.png)

-Fig. 3.
-Distance transform and skeletonization algorithms used on Facebook logo
+<center>Fig. 3.
+Distance transform and skeletonization algorithms used on Facebook logo </center>

 ### Custom filter mask on image